What Are Special Dividends?

 Special dividends usually take the form of cash and may be issued when a company has unusually strong earnings.
 Unlike regular dividends, which recur at regular intervals, a special dividend is separate from and does not increase the size of the regular dividend.

 - Alternate Names: One-Time Dividends, Extra Dividends

 While special dividends are one-time payments, they are similar to regular dividends in that they are tied to how many individual shares are owned.
 To explain how they work, let's first explain regular dividends.

 Regular dividends are usually quite predictable and are paid quarterly.
 The Coca-Cola Co., for example, paid 41 cents per share to investors every three months in 2020.
-This is up 1 cent from its quarterly dividend in 2019.
-Based on current share prices, that’s a yield of 3.11%, which is a relatively solid return.
+This was up 1 cent from its quarterly dividend in 2019.
+Based on April 2021 share prices, that’s a yield of 3.15%, which is a relatively solid return.

 The amount of a company’s dividend can vary, but usually does not change drastically from one payout period to the next.
-In the case of Coca-Cola, quarterly dividends have generally risen by only a cent or two each year.
+In the case of Coca-Cola, quarterly dividends have generally risen by only a cent or two each year since 2013.

-The most financially sound companies have a history of paying dividends every quarter and increasing them on an annual basis as their revenues and profits grow.
+The most financially sound companies have a history of paying dividends every quarter and increasing the dividends on an annual basis as their revenues and profits grow.

 Special dividends, meanwhile, should be treated completely different from regular dividends.
 They usually come when a company realizes it has a lot of cash on hand or has had an unusually strong earnings period.
 A special dividend is usually a one-time payment and may never be repeated.
 Thus, it should not be considered when calculating a company’s dividend yield.